ShengFu2022/SWADE/README.md

 ## How to use this filefolder
 1 download and extract the code file.
-Open the 'CodeShengFu2022Landslides' filefolder.
-2 install Anaconda.
-Run the Python modual.
-3 In the python interface, go to the file folder of 'CodeShengFu2022Landslides'.
-4 Run it.
-One figure output will be saved in the file of 'output'.
-5 Figure example:
+Open the 'CodeShengFu2022Landslides' filefolder.(<-- two spaces) 2 install Anaconda.
+Run the Python modual.(<-- two spaces) 3 In the python interface, go to the file folder of 'CodeShengFu2022Landslides'. (<-- two spaces) 4 Run it.
+One figure output will be saved in the file of 'output'.(<-- two spaces) 5 Figure example: (<-- two spaces)
 <img src="https://user-images.githubusercontent.com/109142828/178505671-2ee6b16b-0c39-4d05-8d7b-dc1cb55e7b23.png" width=60% height=60%>